SteveLauC/Notes/database/Database_System_Concepts/Ch2_Introduction_to_the_Relational_Model.md

    * declrative query language

 #### 2.6 The Relational Algebra

+1. What is relational algebra

+   The relational algebra consists of a set of operations that take **1 or 2** relations as input and produce a new relation as their result.

+2. Unary and binary operations

+   Operations like

+   * select
+   * project
+   * rename

+   operate on one relation so that they are called unary operation.

+   Set operations like

+   * Union
+   * Intersection
+   * set difference
+   * Cartesian product (cross product)

+   operate on pairs of relations and are **binary** operations.

+3. By definition, a relation is a set of tuples so that a the tuples cannot be duplicate.
+But in practise, tables in database systems are permitted to contain duplicate tuples.

+4. Operations

+   1. select $ \sigma $ (unary)

-1. select operation: select tuples that satifies the given predicate
+      select tuples that satifies the given predicate

-   > In predicate, we can combine sub-predicate using connections like and, or and not.
+      > In predicate, we can combine sub-predicate using connections like and,
-   You may wanna note its notation(page 49)
+      > or and not.
+      >
+      > * and: $ \wedge $
+      > * or: $ \vee $
+      > * not: $ \neg $

-2. project operation
+   2. project $ \Pi $ (unary)

-   The basic version of project operation allows only attribute names to be present in the predicate, a generalized version allow experssion involving attributes to apperar in it.
+      The basic version of project operation allows only attribute names to be present in the predicate(referenced columns), a generalized version allows experssion involving attributes to apperar in it.

+      > ```sql
+      > SELECT 1;
+      > ```

+   3. Cartesian product $ \times $ (binary)

+      This operation can be used to combine information from any 2 relations, e.g., doing the cartesian product over table a and b would be something like

+      $$ a \times b $$

+   4. (Inner) Join $ \Join $ (binary)